joe-tito/hashicorp-vault-nodejs-example/README.md

     Reading secret name: hello
     { item1: 'new data' }
     Deleting secret name: hello
-    >>>

-You can also login to the Vault UI to veruft that the secret created in this example was successful. http://127.0.0.1:8200/ui
+You can also login to the Vault UI to verify that the secret created in this example was stored successful. http://127.0.0.1:8200/ui